-Helping you to secure the best possible outcome from your Woking settlement agreement
+Helping you to secure the best possible outcome from your settlement agreement when based in Woking

 - A settlement agreement may be used by an employer to terminate the contract of an employee on an agreed set of terms.
 This is sometimes, but not always, done to resolve an employment dispute.